Find Top-Rated Heat Pump Installation Contractors in UK

 What maintenance is required for a heat pump?

-Regular maintenance is vital for keeping your heat pump running efficiently and extending its lifespan.
-Recommended maintenance includes::
+Regular maintenance is essential for keeping your heat pump running smoothly and extending its lifespan.
+You should:

 • Clean the outdoor unit periodically to remove leaves, dirt, and other obstructions.